Remote crop monitoring to identify critical areas and take action before it's too late.

 Tailor your agronomic decisions to the soil variability of your fields.

+Crop selection, water management, fertility, and pest risk: it all starts with the soil.
+Without an accurate understanding of the variations within your fields, many decisions are based on an incomplete picture.
 The service combines soil zoning, topographic surveys, guided sampling, laboratory analysis, and geospatial mapping to create detailed maps of the soil’s physical, chemical, and biological properties.
-The goal is to identify homogeneous zones and transform variability into a concrete base —applicable during planting, crop management, and biological risk assessment.
-The maps are updated and sent periodically; they can be viewed directlyapp xFarm app ,xFarm in the event of critical issues, the xFarm agronomy team promptly xFarm the client to determine the next steps.
+The maps are updated and sent periodically; they can be viewedapp xFarm app ,xFarm in the event of critical issues, the agronomy team contacts the client promptly.

-Plants selected based on actual soil variability—crops, varieties, rootstocks, irrigation
+Planting schemes based on actual soil variability—crops, varieties, rootstocks, irrigation

 Fertilization based on the actual fertility of the field, which can be integrated with prescription maps